Southern Poverty Law Center Internships

 The Southern Poverty Law Center is a national nonprofit that dedicates itself to combating intolerance, discrimination, and unfairness using litigation and education.

-The three main projects that the Center is involved in includes:
+The three main projects that the Center is involved in include:

-The SPLC also works to promote immigration justice through litigation aimed at stopping workplace injustice and abuses of basic human rights that many immigrants are currently not being protected against.
-In addition, The Southern Poverty Law Center also works to protect the rights of our LGBT population particularly the discrimination that currently still exists in our school systems.
+The SPLC works to promote immigration justice through litigation aimed at stopping workplace injustice and abuses of basic human rights that many immigrants are currently not being protected against.
+In addition, the Southern Poverty Law Center also works to protect the rights of our LGBT population, particularly the discrimination that currently still exists in our school systems.

-- By working to get rid of radical extremists and tracking the activities of hate groups and domestic terrorists across the country.
+- Working to get rid of radical extremists and tracking the activities of hate groups and domestic terrorists across the country

-- Assisting educators in teaching children to embrace diversity, reduce hate, and respecting individual difference by providing them with the resources to accomplish these goals.
+- Assisting educators in teaching children to embrace diversity, reduce hate, and respect individual difference by providing them with the resources to accomplish these goals

-The start of each internship is somewhat flexible but usually begins sometime in June and continues for approximately ten weeks.
+The start of each internship is somewhat flexible but usually begins sometime in June and continues for approximately 10 weeks.